Last Updated on 17/05/2025 by Crip Life

 You can also catch up on the other news and results from the British Para Table Tennis squad’s latest season of tournaments.

-You can find out more about the British Para table tennis squad by visiting its website and following them on Facebook, Twitter, Instagram, LinkedIn and YouTube.
+For more information about the British Para table tennis squad, visit the BPTT website and follow them on Facebook, Twitter, Instagram, LinkedIn and YouTube.

 Read: Martin Perry: British Table Tennis Debutant Aims For First Paralympic Medal